openSUSE/news-o-o/_posts/2011-01-06-putting-our-accessibility-heads-together-2.markdown

 On Thursday, 13 January 2011, at 17:00 UTC, we're going to have a meeting.
 We're not going to use a formal agenda at this time but rather more like a kvetching where we'll talk about our views of what we see as the obstacles.
 From there, we hope to have a better and bigger picture and develop an idea of how we can go forth collectively and individually in our accessibility work.

-If you've had some interest in accessibility and have some thoughts or want to learn what others are saying, we invite you to join us.Â  We'll be giving out free virtual coffee and hot chocolate throughout the meeting.Â  :-)
+If you've had some interest in accessibility and have some thoughts or want to learn what others are saying, we invite you to join us.
+We'll be giving out free virtual coffee and hot chocolate throughout the meeting.  :-)